ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 Illustrate the organization of your code base.
 Explain which layers exist in your onion architecture and what belongs to each layer.

+## Onion Architecture
+This application was build according to the 'Onion Architecture' to increase maintanablity and testability.
+Below here is an illustration of the architecture.

 ![Architecture Small](Architecture-in-the-small.png)

+Domain Entities:
+The innermost circle of the model is Chirp.Core1, which is were the fundamental entities of the program lies; Author and Cheep.

+Repository Layer:
+The next layer of the model is the Repository Layer, which is a part of Chirp.Infrastructure in the code.
+This layers contains the repositories and the repository interfaces.
+Chirp.Infrastructure also contains the ChirpDBContext class.

+Service Layer:
+Chirp.Infrastructure

+UI Layer:
+The last layer and the outermost circle of the model is the UI layer and is represented by Chirp.Web in the code.
+This Layer contains all the razor pages, the database, and Program.cs.

 ## Architecture of Deployed Application
 Illustrate the architecture of your deployed client-server application.